-Recuitment into the IDEAL cohort commenced in 2014 and the information below descibes how people joined IDEAL.
+Recruitment into the IDEAL cohort commenced in 2014 and ended in 2016.
+The information below describes how people joined IDEAL.

-People taking part will complete a questionnaire covering the following topics:
+People taking part completed questionnaires that covered the following topics:

 - Capitals, assets and resources (social, economic, environmental, physical and psychological factors, access to and use of social and health care, including community resources, and quality of the caregiving relationship);

 - Challenges related to dementia or other issues (including dementia severity, other physical and mental health problems, and dependence);

 - Adaptation and indicators of living well (well-being, life satisfaction, quality of life, social participation, and positive emotions).